-When taking a look at Asana vs Monday, both offer many features that can be helpful to teams collaborating on projects.
-However, there are also some pros and cons to consider before deciding which tool is right for you.
+When looking at Asana vs Monday, both offer many features that can be helpful to teams collaborating on projects.
+However, there are also pros and cons before deciding which tool is right for you.

-- Asana offers a 30 day free trial where Monday offers a 14 day free trial, however, both over a free version
+- Asana offers a 30-day free trial, whereas Monday offers a 14-day free trial.
+However, both over a free version

-- Monday generally has a more cleaner and user friendly interface over Asana.
+- Monday generally has a cleaner and user-friendly interface over Asana.
 You might notice a bit of a learning curve with both, but particularly Asana

-- Monday has a built in Gantt chart feature, where Asana has a similar, but admittedly alternative timeline view
+- Monday has a built-in Gantt chart feature, whereas Asana has a similar, but admittedly alternative timeline view

 - Monday has more ways to contact support, including over the phone.
 Both have instant chat support.